uel3/nf-UnO/README.md

 <!-- TODO nf-core: Describe the minimum required steps to execute the pipeline, e.g. how to prepare samplesheets.
      Explain what rows and columns represent.
 For instance (please edit as appropriate):-->

-First, prepare a samplesheet with your input data that looks as follows:
+Next, prepare a samplesheet with your input data that looks as follows:

 `samplesheet.csv`: